-From Nobody to Nightmare: The original members of the gang, at least, were, according to Cole, nothing but a bunch of petty crooks and drug dealers.
+- From Nobody to Nightmare: The original members of the gang, at least, were, according to Cole, nothing but a bunch of petty crooks and drug dealers.
 After the blast, they pretty much control a good portion of the city.

-Gang of Hats: All of them are dressed in red hoodies.
+- Gang of Hats: All of them are dressed in red hoodies.
 Reaper Conduits, however, dress in white longcoats — with the traditional hoods, of course.

-Water Source Tampering: One of the bigger plot points in the Neon District is that the Reapers are pumping Sasha's tar into the water supply.
+- Water Source Tampering: One of the bigger plot points in the Neon District is that the Reapers are pumping Sasha's tar into the water supply.

 A gang largely comprised of homeless people, the Dustmen rule the Warren district in the wake of the disaster in Empire City.
 As a cult of personality devoted to their mentalist leader, Alden Tate, they have begun abducting engineers and construction workers to build a monument in his honour — and searching for the Ray Sphere to boost his power to even more extraordinary levels.